continuedev/continue/CONTRIBUTING.md

 #### Pre-requisites

-- You should have Node.js version 20.11.0 (LTS) or higher installed.
+You should have Node.js version 20.11.0 (LTS) or higher installed.
 You can get it on [nodejs.org](https://nodejs.org/en/download) or, if you are using NVM (Node Version Manager), you can set the correct version of Node.js for this project by running the following command in the root of the project:
-- Continue uses `pnpm` to manage node_modules.
-You can install `pnpm` globally with `npm install -g pnpm`, or another method described in [their docs](https://pnpm.io/installation#using-npm).

-#### VS Code

 ```bash
 nvm use
 ```

+#### VS Code

 1. Clone and open in VS Code the Continue repo `https://github.com/continuedev/continue`